UC Science Summer Camp

 Scholarships: Five Diversity Scholarships available.

-Application dates: Applications are now closed.
+Application dates: Applications open 1 July and close 10 August.
 Successful applicants will be notified by 1 October.

 That’s why we started this camp.
 We want to give students a real taste of university life and let them experience first-hand what studying science at UC is like – so they can make informed decisions for their future.